aosabook/500lines/dagoba/chapter.md

   return Dagoba.fromString(flatgraph)
 }
 ```
-STOPPED HERE

 We preface the name with a faux namespace to avoid polluting the `localStorage` properties of the domain, as it can get quite crowded in there.
-There's also usually a low storage limit, so for larger graphs we'd probably want to use a Blob of some sort.
+There's also usually a low storage limit, so for larger graphs we'd probably want to use a BLOB of some sort.

 There are also potential issues if multiple browser windows from the same domain are persisting and depersisting simultaneously.
-The `localStorage` space is shared between those windows, and they're potentially on different event loops, so there's the possibility for one to carelessly overwrite the work of another.
+The `localStorage` space is shared between those windows, and they're potentially on different event loops, so there's the possibility of one carelessly overwriting the work of another.
 The spec says there should be a mutex required for read/write access to `localStorage`, but it's inconsistently implemented between different browsers, and even with it a simple implementation like ours could still encounter issues.

-If we wanted our persistence implementation to be multi-window–concurrency aware then we could make use of the storage events that are fired when `localStorage` is changed to update our local graph accordingly.
+If we wanted our persistence implementation to be multi-window–concurrency aware, then we could make use of the storage events that are fired when `localStorage` is changed to update our local graph accordingly.

 ## Updates

 Our `out` pipetype copies the vertex's out-going edges and pops one off each time it needs one.
 Building that new data structure takes time and space, and pushes more work on to the memory manager.
 We could have instead used the vertex's out-going edge list directly, keeping track of our place with a counter variable.
 Can you think of a problem with that approach?

-If someone deletes an edge we've visited while we're in the middle of a query, that would change the size of our edge list, and we'd then skip an edge because our counter is off.
+If someone deletes an edge we've visited while we're in the middle of a query, that would change the size of our edge list, and we'd then skip an edge because our counter would be off.
 To solve this we could lock the vertices involved in our query, but then we'd either lose our capacity to regularly update the graph, or the ability to have long-lived query objects responding to requests for more results on-demand.
 Even though we're in a single-threaded event loop, our queries can span multiple asynchronous re-entries, which means concurrency concerns like this are a very real problem.

 So we'll pay the performance price to copy the edge list.
 There's still a problem, though, in that long-lived queries may not see a completely consistent chronology.
 We will traverse every edge belonging to a vertex at the moment we visit it, but we visit vertices at different clock times during our query.
 Suppose we save a query like `var q = g.v('Odin').children().children().take(2)` and then call `q.run()` to gather two of Odin's grandchildren.
 Some time later we need to pull another two grandchildren, so we call `q.run()` again.
 If Odin has had a new grandchild in the intervening time, we may or may not see it, depending on whether the parent vertex was visited the first time we ran the query.